zaidmansoor/calendar-app/README.md

 Acknowledgement:
 ==================
-Acknowledgements to https://github.com/maxrails/front_end_task for providing the CSS (under src/index.css), the problem set and expected result (under output/)
+Acknowledgements to https://github.com/maxrails/front_end_task for providing the CSS (under src/index.css), the problem set and expected result (under output/).

+Used https://github.com/facebook/create-react-app to create a standalone react app.

 Requirements: